 Like humans, even the healthiest pets need regular checkups.
 Make an appointment and be sure to collect your questions and concerns about your furry friend's health beforehand in order to make the most of your time with a professional.

 Out with the old, in with the new healthier lifestyle for your pet!
 And while they can't tell you (in so many words, at least) that they are hoping you do these things, you can read between the lines - or read into their adorable expressions.
-Resolve to make 2017 their best year with you yet!
+Resolve to make 2019 their - and your - best year yet!